 Durability and performance are important when selecting a notebook for employees in the workplace.
 The Dell Latitude 14 5000 Series performed comparably to or better than a similarly configured competitor system while also withstanding three drops without compromising physical data.
-The Lenovo ThinkPad T440 failed after two drops.
+The Lenovo ThinkPad T440s had some damage to its hard drive after the second drop, compromising user data.
 This means that the Dell Latitude 14 5000 Series should handle common tasks for work and be durable enough for workers on the go.